corranavi/medical-images-restoration/README.md

 This project contains the files for the academic project for the course *Computational Linear Algebra for Large Scale problems* focused on **Moore-Penrose pseudo inverse matrix**.

 The topic of the project is very personal: I was gifted for my birthday of a pass to go in a trampuline park.
 After 7 minutes of warm-up, I put the foot in a wrong position without even jumping and I felt a strong pain: end of the fun.
 The next day, I was diagnosed with a small cuboid fracture, i.e. a small bone of the foot.
-Medical images such as X-ray are prone to artifact effects that alter the visibility of the anatomical structure: the goal of this sample project is to simulate the image reconstruction, using mathematical techniques applied to matrices such as Monrose pseudoinverse.
+Medical images such as X-ray are prone to artifact effects that alter the visibility of the anatomical structure: the goal of this sample project is to simulate the image reconstruction, using mathematical techniques applied to matrices such as Moore-Penrose pseudo inverse matrix.

 Mathematical topics involved: *Moore-Penrose pseudo inverse matrix*.